microsoft/MixedRealityToolkit-Unity/Roadmap.md

 	- Using the zip file available in the release notes
 	- Unity packages available in the release notes
 	- Syncing to the specific git tag you would like to lock on.
-- Release tag name convention: v1.Unity release major number.Unity release minor number.Iteration number
+- Release tag name convention: <Unity release major number>.<Unity release minor number>.Iteration number
-	- For example: For Unity version 2017.1.0 our release tag would be **v1.2017.1.0**
+	- For example: For Unity version 2017.1.0 our release tag would be **2017.1.0.0**
-	- If we marked another release with the same Unity version: **v1.2017.1.1**
+	- If we marked another release with the same Unity version: **2017.1.0.1**

 ### Development branches